TractorData.com - information on all makes and models of tractors

 The list only shows the number from the first tractor built in each year.
 Unless you happen to have the first first tractor off the production line, then your particular number will not be on the list.
 Your number will lie between two listed numbers.

 There are usually a lot of different numbers on a tractor.
-There might be a serial number on the engine.
-Or casting numbers on various metal parts.
-Make sure you have actually found the serial number, and not one of these other numbers.
+The engine, front axle, and cab may all have their own serial numbers.
+Various components may have parts or casting numbers.
+Make sure you have actually found the tractor serial number, and not one of these other numbers.

 Read the number carefully